davidleger95/davejs/content/blog/schema-org-the-most-popular-web-standard-you-ve-never-heard-of.md

 </div>
 ```

+***

 ## Testing Schema.org Items

 Testing out your items is simple.
 Google offers a [Structured Data Testing Tool](https://search.google.com/structured-data/testing-tool) to validate your items.
 It parses your HTML and shows a tree of how the item attributes are interpreted.
-It also shows errors and warnings for missing properties that are required or recommended for each `itemtype`
+It also shows errors and warnings for missing properties that are required or recommended for each `itemtype`.

 Here’s our example parsed with the Structured Data Testing Tool.

 ![A dashboard with HTML code on the left and a tree of parsed item data on the right.](../assets/Screen Shot 2020-05-03 at 5.44.11 PM.png)

+***

 ## A Living Standard